License GuideSOC 33-9032

 Read more

 You'll take a security guard licensing exam split into two parts.
-The first covers national security standards that apply everywhere.
-The second tests your knowledge of your state's specific laws and regulations.
+The first covers national content that applies everywhere.
+The second tests your knowledge of your specific state's laws and regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test through their systems and take it at a local testing center.
-Pass rates vary by state, but you typically need 70 to 80 percent correct to pass.
-Check your state's requirements for the exact passing score and retake policies.
+You schedule your test through their platforms and take it at their testing centers.
+Both sections count toward your final score.
+Pass requirements vary by state, but typically you need 70% or higher to pass.

 Renewal